Visit Pearl Harbor

 the Pearl Harbor Bus Tour

-The USS Utah and USS Oklahoma Memorials at Pearl Harbor offer a quieter, more personal space to reflect on the lives lost during the December 7, 1941 attack.
+The USS Utah and USS Oklahoma Memorials offer a quieter, more personal space to reflect on the lives lost during the December 7, 1941 attack.

 The Utah honors 58 sailors who perished when the ship was sunk.
 While the Oklahoma memorial pays tribute to 429 men who died when their ship was torpedoed and capsized.

-Though less visited than other sites, both memorials offer a powerful way to connect more deeply with the history and sacrifice of that day.
+Though less visited than other sites, both memorials offer a powerful way to connect more deeply.
+Dive into the history and sacrifice of that day, beyond the USS Arizona.

 Featured excursions for